ghthor/exercise/cart/README.md

 >$
 ```

-In this usage pattern we're using the terminal's redirection pipe to pipe the contents of cart.txt into your-program's standard input.
+In this usage pattern we're using the terminal's file redirection to pipe the contents of cart.txt into your-program's standard input.
 You program is expected to function using this usage pattern.
 The output in the terminal should look like the above example.